 |1998 Ducati Supersport 900||Failed crank position sensor (did not start)|

 |2001 Honda CBR600F4i||–|

 |2014 Honda VFR800||Cover of the heated grips button fell off|

 I have had so many problems with old Ducatis that I’m taking a break and going just Japanese.
 Other brands may be more reliable, but their parts are more expensive.
 So in the chance of a failure, a repair will always cost more.

 Other owners of Ducati motorcycles talk about it as being a love-hate relationship.
 It’s mostly love.
-But even newer Ducatis fail on people.
+But even newer Ducatis fail on people (see this 2023 thread on the Ducati Streetfighter V4’s programming error that can result in a “crawl home” state).
 While they make amazing bikes that can serve people wonderfully, to date, Ducati has not earned the reputation of being one of the most reliable motorcycle brands.

 A good way of assessing whether a motorcycle is very reliable is to browse forums specific for a motorcycle.
 Join the Facebook groups and watch for what people say.
-If it’s all talk about tyre pressure, accessories, and what oil to use, then you’re good.
+If it’s all talk about tyre pressure, accessories, and what oil to use, then it’s a good sign.
 But if people mention things like “I’ve got the famous xyz error” or “bike won’t start” and many people rush to suggest common problems, then you may have found a problematic bike.

-(Note that I don’t think you can ask “is this bike reliable” or “are there common problems”.
+(Note that I don’t think you can ask “Is this bike reliable” or “Are there common problems”.
+It’s a leading question, and polarising.
 Usually, I haven’t seen useful answers to those questions.
 Some will mention a few, and then more than one person will say “four bikes, 100,000 miles, no problems”, and you’re left wondering where the truth lies.)

 What do you do with this information?